-Slice the turkey into thick slices and serve it with gravy, cranberry sauce, stuffing, mashed potatoes or whatever your favorite turkey side dishes are.
+Slice the turkey into thick slices and serve it with gravy, cranberry sauce, stuffing, mashed potatoes, Christmas profiteroles, or whatever your favorite turkey side dishes are.

 You can also quickly wipe out your air fryer and cook up some air fryer butternut squash while the turkey rests.

 How to Store

 If you have leftover turkey you can store it in the refrigerator for 3-4 days and use it for sandwiches or some fun turkey leftover dishes like Thanksgiving Leftover Hand Pies.